 Study programme outcomes Course outcomes Criteria of learning achievement evaluation 1.
-To create educational, organisational, technological and social innovations in the fields of pre-school, pre-primary, primary, lower secondary, secondary education, vocational training, higher education, adult learning, of the digital society and the digital competences and discussion in which he / she explains the competences of the digital individual and the attributes non-formal education, special pedagogy and sports education, taking responsibility for the long-term impact of these innovations on learners, society and the environment.
-To analyse and make decisions about the direction of improvement of a digitally competent organization by assessing the context and situation. the educational organization based on the guidelines of a digitally competent educational To critically reflect on the situation of educational organizations, the directions for improving the digital competence of teachers by assessing personal attitudes and values. of teachers of the presented educational organization, based on
+To create educational, organisational, technological and social innovations in the fields of pre-school, pre-primary, primary, lower secondary, secondary education, vocational training, higher education, adult learning, of the digital society and the discussion in which he / she explains the competences of the digital individual and the attributes To analyse and make decisions about the direction of improvement of a digitally competent organization by assessing the context and situation. the educational organization based on the guidelines of a digitally competent educational To critically reflect on the situation of educational organizations, the directions for improving the digital competence of teachers by assessing personal attitudes and values. of teachers of the presented educational organization, based on